semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

   - Computational colleagues can share code and results, review work of others and get credit from their collaborative project work.
   - Experimental colleagues can follow development, access results and learn computational methods.

-- Reproducibility in our computational research to avoid situations like ...
+- Reproducibility in computational research to avoid situations like ...

 <p align="center">
 <img src=images/reproducibility.gif width="800">